hachyderm/community/community.hachyderm.io/content/en/docs/account-types/_index.md

 Some examples of specialized accounts include, but aren't limited to: novelty accounts, bot accounts, corporate accounts, event accounts, project accounts, and so on.

-For specialty acounts: we recognize and have rules around some. **If an account is not a user account and not one of the recognized specialized account types below, then it is not an account type permitted on this server.** If you are interested in creating an account that is not a user account or a recognized specialized account type, then you need to reach out to us at [admin@hachyderm.io](mailto:admin@hachyderm.io).
+For specialty accounts: we recognize and have rules around some. **If an account is not a user account and not one of the recognized specialized account types below, then it is not an account type permitted on this server.** If you are interested in creating an account that is not a user account or a recognized specialized account type, then you need to reach out to us at [admin@hachyderm.io](mailto:admin@hachyderm.io).

-Unrecognized specialized accounts will be removed and recognized account types that do not follow the rules of their account type will be moderated as needed.
+Unrecognized specialized accounts will be removed.
+Recognized account types that do not follow the rules of their account type will be moderated as needed.